HugoKovac/AnsibleDeployment/README.md

 # BoilerplateDeploy

-This repo containes ansible tasks ans playbooks to deploy the Boilerplate.
+This repo contains ansible tasks and playbooks to deploy the Boilerplate.

-Make sur you add your ssh key as a deployment key for the [BoilerplateWebServer](https://github.com/HugoKovac/BoilerplateWebServer) and [BoilerplateBackend](https://github.com/HugoKovac/BoilerplateBackend)
+Make sure you add your ssh key as a deployment key for the [SveltePrismaAuth](https://github.com/HugoKovac/SveltePrismaAuth) and BoilerplateBackend (Deleted Since)

 # Variables

 ## ansible.cfg

-You propably want to change:
+You probably want to change:

 - remote_port
 - private_key_file